crawl/crawl/crawl-ref/docs/crawl_manual.rst

 spells cast by powerful enemies found deep in the dungeon.
 A few types of monsters have mutagenic corpses; these will appear in magenta by default.

-It is much more difficult to get rid of bad mutations than to get one.
-A lucky mutation attempt can actually remove mutations.
-However, the only sure-fire ways are to quaff a potion of cure mutation, which will attempt to remove one or more random mutations, or to join the gods Zin or Jivya, each of whom provides some remedy against mutations.
+It is more difficult to get rid of bad mutations than to get one.
+Using potions of mutations will remove a number of your current mutations, but will give you more mutations.
+These might be better to your taste.
+However, the only sure-fire ways is to join the gods Zin or Jivya, each of whom provides some remedy against mutations.

 Demonspawn are a special case.
 Characters of this species get certain special mutations as they gain levels; these are listed in cyan.
 They are permanent and